Insert or Append Text with Sed: Master Advanced Techniques

 sed '/[a-zA-Z0-9._%+-]\+@[a-zA-Z0-9.-]\+\.[a-zA-Z]\{2,\}/a # Email processed' contacts.txt

-Pro tip: For extremely complex text manipulation, consider combining sed with other tools like awk, or writing dedicated scripts for better maintainability and debugging capabilities.
+Pro tip: For very complex text manipulation, consider combining sed with other tools like awk, or writing dedicated scripts for better maintainability.

 Conclusion

-Mastering sed’s insert and append commands transforms you into an efficient text editing expert.
-You now have the skills to:
+Learning sed’s insert and append commands helps you edit text files efficiently.
+You now know how to:

-• Insert text precisely before specific lines or patterns using the i command
+• Insert text before specific lines or patterns using the i command

-• Append text accurately after target locations using the a command
+• Append text after target locations using the a command

-• Handle complex scenarios with advanced pattern matching and multi-line text
+• Handle complex scenarios with pattern matching and multi-line text

-• Automate text modifications safely with proper testing and backups
+• Modify files safely with testing and backups

 1. Use i to insert text before lines/patterns